ugbodagadave/Esther/README.md

   - Enable live trading in-chat via `/enablelivetrading`.
   - Set a default wallet via `/setdefaultwallet`.
 - When live trading is enabled but `DRY_RUN_MODE` remains `True`, swaps are still simulated; however, the bot validates that a default wallet exists in your account.
 If missing or not found, the operation aborts with a clear message.

+Esther includes a robust, phased error handling system for clear guidance during failures.
+See `error_handling.md` for details.

 ## 🙏 Acknowledgements